 Reframing the Social is an important contribution to current debates about the nature of the social.
 And I agree with him that the question of social ontology is a fundamental one; perhaps more so than the issues of the epistemology of the social sciences that have generally played first violin.
 Further, Wan does a good job of showing how these debates are relevant to the emerging framework of analytical sociology — sometimes in ways that cast doubt on some of the guiding presuppositions of that field.
 In particular, the aggregative strategy of explanation that is favored by AS is questionable once we give credence to the idea that social structures possess autonomous causal powers.
 Along with Dave Elder-Vass’s The Causal Power of Social Structures: Emergence, Structure and Agency, this book stands as an important alternative to Hedstrom’s Dissecting the Social: On the Principles of Analytical Sociology.

-Here is a nice passage from Durkheim’s Rules of Sociological Method that Wan quotes on the subject of emergence:
+Here is a nice passage from the preface to the second edition of Durkheim’s Rules of Sociological Method that Wan quotes on the subject of emergence: